 Into the bread machine pan, place all ingredients in order suggested by manufacturer.
 Select dough setting (check dough after 5 minutes of mixing; add 1 to 2 tablespoons of water or flour if needed).

 When cycle is completed, turn dough onto a lightly floured surface.
+Knead a few times.
 Divide into six portions: shape into balls.
-Roll each ball into a 1 1/4 inch thick oval.
+Roll or pat each ball into a 1 1/4 inch thick oval.
 Let rest for 5 minutes.

 Brush oval tops with water.
 In a large greased skillet, cover and cook the dough, wet side down, over medium-high heat for a minute.
 Turn dough; cover and cook for 30 seconds longer or until golden brown.
 Repeat with remaining dough.